utiasDSL/mobile_manipulation_central/README.md

   Thus far the only known solution is to restart the UR10 until the problem goes away (i.e. the connection is established properly).
 There is no need to restart the Ridgeback.
 It appears that this is a startup issue; the connection is generally very stable once established.
+The ethernet cable between the base and arm computers does not seem to be at fault: it was replaced and the issue was seen again.
 * Related to the above, it is possible that the connection from the laptop to the Ridgeback will also not be available, despite the base (and possibly the arm) appearing to be powered on normally.
 Restarting the base eventually